 These assets are carried at nominal value.
 Value adjustments are recorded where the expected recovery value is lower than the nominal value.

-Accrued income includes other expenditures incurred during the financial year but relating to a subsequent financial year, and revenues relating to the current financial year but which are receivable in a subsequent financial year.
+Accrued income consists of both other expenditures incurred during the financial year but relating to a subsequent financial year, and revenues relating to the current financial year but receivable in a subsequent financial year.